Surat-Bhushan/PQD_Research_NITC/README.md

 To bridge the performance cliff observed in standard networks, the model's architecture was updated with wider receptive fields (`kernel_size=7`), `SpatialDropout1D`, and localized `GaussianNoise` injection layers to inherently smooth out stochastic variance.

+best_model_with_noise_analysis.py file containts the parallel CNN BiLSTM model along with code for noise analysis.

 ---

 ## 📊 Noise Testing Specifications